 Preparing Students for College, Career, and Civic Life

-The professional learning opportunities listed below will focus on the new California History-Social Science Framework, which was adopted by the State Board of Education on July 14, 2016.
+The Professional Learning Opportunities listed below will focus on the new California History-Social Science Framework, which was adopted by the State Board of Education on July 14, 2016.
+Click on the event dates below for more information and to register.

 Introduction to the New History-Social Science Framework